Schedule a free consultation

 You Need a Houston DWI Expert

 If you're facing a murder or manslaughter charge after a DWI arrest, the consequences can be dire.
 That's why you need an expert in criminal law and DWI defense by your side no matter the charge.
 Attorney Doug Murphy is such an expert.
 He is Board Certified in both Criminal Defense Law and DWI Defense and is one of only two Texas attorneys who is an expert in both specialties.
 Doug was also recently named a Best Lawyers in America for 2021 for Houston DWI defense by U.S. News and World Report.
 Doug Murphy has helped hundreds of Houstonians navigate the criminal justice system, and he can help you too.
-Call the Doug Murphy Law Firm, P.C. at 713-229-8333 or contact Doug Murphy online to schedule a consultation.
+Call the Murphy & McKinney Law Firm, P.C. at 713-229-8333 or contact Doug Murphy online to schedule a consultation.

 Share this post: